A BRIEF HISTORY OF GRIMSBY DOCKS

 By 1851, the population of Grimsby had doubled, to 8,860, and during the latter half of the century there was an extensive building programme, one result of which was the laying out of the East Marsh district (a working-class, residential area, on either side of Freeman Street) immediately to the south and south-east of the docks.
-Until the 1950’s and 1960’s Freeman Street was a bustling hub of commercial activity; the shops, pubs, cinemas and market thrived because of the fishing industry.
-As the industry declined, so did this part of the town, and the East Marsh is now the second most deprived ward in the country.
+Throughout the 1950’s and 1960’s Freeman Street was a bustling hub of commercial activity; the shops, pubs, cinemas and market thrived because of the fishing industry.
+As the industry declined, so did this part of the town, and the East Marsh is now one of the most deprived wards in the country.

-However, the Grimsby Ice Factory – engine of the town’s prosperity in the first half of the 20th century – remains, dominating the historic dock peninsula, a landmark for the town.
+However the Grade II* listed Grimsby Ice Factory – engine of the town’s prosperity in the first half of the 20th century – remains, dominating the historic dock peninsula, a landmark for the town.

 To the north of the Ice Factory lies the historic Victorian dock area known locally as “The Kasbah”.
 “The landscape of docks, quays, transport systems and specialised building types within the Fish Dock ‘peninsula’ and adjacent land forms the most important representation of the industrial-scale fishing trade in England.
 This landscape and its constituent buildings survives with a high degree of integrity and forms a unique environment of great historic interest.”
-[Matthew Whitfield, English Heritage, 2009] The Kasbah contains the largest concentration of fish smokehouses in the country.
-Grimsby Traditional Smoked Fish was awarded European Protected Status in November, 2009), in addition to buildings that in the past housed chandlers, rope works, banks, a post office, cafes, pubs, even a butcher.
+(Matthew Whitfield, English Heritage, 2009.)
+The Kasbah contains the largest concentration of fish smokehouses in the country (Grimsby Traditional Smoked Fish was awarded European Protected Status in November, 2009), in addition to buildings that in the past housed chandlers, rope works, banks, a post office, cafes, pubs, even a butcher.
 The Kasbah was often referred to locally as “a town within a town”.